kemball/karkadann/README.md

 `python setup.py test` will run automatic tests of all the code that exists so far.
 Some of it relies on testassem.gb being in a particular place but that's being phased out.

 ##Usage

+#Developem
 I've documented all the function signatures here but the API is still half-baked and subject to change.
 At some point there'll be a set of functions that are available for export and guaranteed not to change, but that point is not today.

 ###Prodigal.py

 Annotate takes a SeqIO record iterator and runs it through prodigal to reannotate all the genes, preserving ones that overlap significantly with annotations already in the file.
-This is a bit rude but they can be patchy or missing or just inconsistent.

 #####`annotate(gbrecord,preserve_anno=False)`